 - Eat right

 All through the day, be careful about your food and snack choices.
 Eat wisely, cutting down on oil and spices.
-Stop any caffeine post 2 p.m., whether that’s coffee or cola.
+Stop any caffeine post at 2 p.m., whether that’s coffee or cola.
 Diet has a big part to play in regularizing sleep patterns so pay attention to what you put into your system.

 Do these every day to sleep well every night.